 About an hour’s drive up the road from Saint John and the Fundy Coast, you’ll find Fredericton, New Brunswick.
-It’s the capitol of the province, and the third-largest metro area in New Brunswick.
+It’s the capital of the province and the third-largest metro area in New Brunswick.

 The best way to experience Fredericton is to take a walk across the Bill Thorpe Walking Bridge, an old railroad bridge across the St. John River.
 On the day I visited, the warm water had created some morning fog along the river, making the bridge feel like a scene from a zombie apocalypse movie.